arestivo/slides/markdown/relationalmodel-uml.md

 ---

-# Table with an Unique Key
+# Table with a Unique Key

 ![](assets/relationalmodel/uniquekey.png)